 Hūria Mātenga, famous for swimming through the surf to rescue the crew of the shipwrecked Delaware, entered into an arranged marriage with Hēmi Mātenga Wai-punāhau in 1858, five years before the shipwreck.
 She was of Te Āti Awa, Ngāti Tama and Ngāti Toa descent and her ancestors came to New Zealand on the Tokomaru canoe.
 Her parents were the leaders of the settlement at Wakapuaka, near Nelson, and Hēmi Mātenga had large landholdings in the district.
 High-status Māori and Pākehā attended their wedding at Christ Church in Nelson.
 Hūria and Hēmi had no children, but had a whāngai (foster) daughter, Mamae.

 While most European settlers thought that individuals should decide who they married, family members often preferred certain partners for their children.
 Marriages between people of similar social standing were facilitated by balls, dances, dinner parties and sporting events.
-Church schools, guilds and youth clubs meant that young people often started to ‘date’ or go out with others from similar backgrounds.
+Church schools, guilds and youth clubs enabled young people to ‘date’ or go out with others from similar backgrounds.

 Classified personal advertisements directed at finding potential marriage partners appeared in New Zealand newspapers from the late 1800s.
 Agencies were established, such as Hannaford’s Matrimonial Agency in Auckland, which offered to find suitable marriage partners for single men from 1868.
 Single people would pay an agency a fee to provide them with details about suitable dating or marriage partners.
 If people did meet in this way, they often kept it secret.